Viral-Doshi/Gesture-Controlled-Virtual-Mouse/README.md

 <details>
 <summary>Move Cursor</summary>
   <img src="https://github.com/xenon-19/Gesture_Controller/blob/e20edfb1f368ffa600d96bd91031942ec97cb2ab/demo_media/move%20mouse.gif" alt="Move Cursor" width="711" height="400"><br>
   <figcaption>Cursor is assigned to the midpoint of index and middle fingertips.
-This gesture moves the cursor to the desired location.</figcaption>
+This gesture moves the cursor to the desired location.
+Speed of the cursor movement is proportional to the speed of hand.</figcaption>
 </details>

 <details>